hedronvision/bazel-compile-commands-extractor/README.md

 ### Other Editors

-If you're using another editor, you'll need to follow the same rough steps as above: [get clangd set up to extend the editor](https://clangd.llvm.org/installation.html#editor-plugins) and then supply the flags.
+If you're using another editor, you'll need to follow the same rough steps as above: [get the latest version of clangd set up to extend the editor](https://clangd.llvm.org/installation.html#editor-plugins) and then supply the same flags as VSCode.
+We know people have had an easy time setting up this tool with other editors, like Emacs, for example.

-Once you've succeeded in setting up another editor—or set up clang-tidy, or otherwise seen a way to improve this tool—we'd love it if you'd contribute what you know!
+Once you've succeeded in setting up another editor—or set up clang-tidy, or otherwise seen anything that might improve this readme—we'd love it if you'd give back and contribute what you know!
+Just edit this readme on GitHub and file a PR :)

 ## "Smooth Edges" — what we've enjoyed using this for.